 What are qualified education expenses?

-Expenses that are NOT reported on the 1098-T Form:
+Are scholarships reported on the 1098-T Form?

 The Information provided is not a substitute for professional/government tax counseling or for reading Internal Revenue Service publications.
 Gordon is unable to provide tax advice to individuals.
 If you wish to claim a tax credit for educational benefits, be sure to include the 1098-T form with your tax return.
 In addition to the 1098-T, your personal financial records may serve as official supporting documentation for your federal income tax return.
 Due to FERPA (Family Educational Rights and Privacy Act) laws, we can only answer specific questions about an account/1098-T for the account holder (student) or those they have given written authorization for us to speak to.
 We are not personal tax preparers and cannot give any personal tax advice.
 For tax preparation advice, please consult a tax advisor.